 - See Enter Parties (below) for detailed steps on adding Litigation parties.

 - See Adding Contacts for more information on adding contacts generally.

-- Select 'Case Details' to enter the Case Number, Court, Division and/or List:
+- Select 'Case Details' to enter the Case Number, Registry and Court:

 - Enter Pleadings Filed, Served and Due dates in the Pleadings Details tab on Case Details.
 See Enter Pleadings Details (below) for further details on Pleadings.